jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 38: June 13, 2017

+**Today's Progress**: Continued working on a blog post.
+Started reading about recursion.

+**Thoughts:** I've studied recursion before in one of my CS classes.
+I'm glad to go back over it in this book I've been studying.
+I think it is important for programmers to understand recursion.

 ### Day 37: June 12, 2017

 **Today's Progress**: Finished studying methods in C#.
 Started working on a new blog post.